 So yes, studying abroad is amazing and awesome and life-changing.
 But at the end of the day, it will also help you land a job.

 “We’re not doing it just to send students to Spain,” Haynes said.
 “We’re trying to prepare them for the workforce.”

-Adam Hardy is an editorial assistant at The Penny Hoarder.
+Adam Hardy is staff writer at The Penny Hoarder.
 He studied abroad as a low-income, first-generation college student.
-That gave him the confidence to move to South Korea, where he taught grade-schoolers and North Korean refugees.
+That gave him the self-confidence to move to South Korea, where he taught grade schoolers and North Korean refugees.
 Read his full bio, or say hi on Twitter @hardyjournalism.